 Mount SRVs in a vertical (upright) position (in accordance with API RP 520).
-Installing a safety relief valve in any position other than vertical (±1 degree) will adversely affect its operation as a result of the induced misalignment of moving parts.
+Installing a safety relief value in any position other than vertical ( $\pm 1$ degree) will adversely affect its operation as a result of the induced misalignment of moving parts.